initia-labs/opinit-bots/challenger/README.md

 }
 ```

-If `next` exists, you can continue querying by inserting it as the `next`.
+If `next` exists, you can continue querying by inserting it as the `offset`.

 ```json
 [